MicroFocus/octane-jbehave-gherkin-reporter/README.md

 * You are using Java language and the JBehave library to develop Gherkin tests.
 * You are writing your tests in Gherkin syntax and use .feature files.

-## How to configure octane-jbehave-gherkin-reporter in your project:
+## How to configure octane-jbehave-gherkin-reporter in your project

+### Enable reporting to Octane
 1. Add a dependency in your pom file:
 ```xml
 <dependencies>